-These grants are available annually to children and spouses of Veterans whose deaths or injuries were: a result of combat action or were attributed to illness that was contracted while serving in combat action, or who became 80% disabled as a result of injuries or accidents sustained in combat action since September 11, 2001.
+The Wartime Veteran’s Survivors Grant Program is available annually to children and spouses of veterans whose deaths or injuries were: a result of combat action or were attributed to illness that was contracted while serving in combat action, or who became 80% disabled as a result of injuries or accidents sustained in combat action since September 11, 2001.
 The total number of Veterans that may receive a grant in any year is limited by statute to 25.
 The Veteran must have been a Missouri resident when first entering the military service or at the time of death or injury.
 The Missouri Veteran’s Commission determines whether the Veteran meets the program’s requirements.

 You may be eligible to receive the Iraq and Afghanistan Service Grant if:

 - You are not eligible for a Federal Pell Grant on the basis of your Expected Family Contribution (EFC), but

 - meet the remaining Federal Pell Grant eligibility requirements, and

 - your parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11, and

 - you were under 24 years old or enrolled in college at least part-time at the time of your parent or guardian’s death.